n10v/id3v2/README.md

 **Fast, simple and powerful ID3 parsing and writing library for Go, based only on standard library.**

 id3v2 can:

 * ✅ support of ID3v2.3 and ID3v2.4 tags;
 * ✅ parse and write tags;
 * ✅ work with all available encodings;
-* ✅ set and read artist, album, year, genre, other text frames, unsynchronised lyrics/text (USLT), comments and attached pictures;
+* ✅ set and read all text frames, unsynchronised lyrics/text (USLT), comments, attached pictures, UFID and TXXX frames;
-* ✅ set and read several USLTs, comments and attached pictures;
+* ✅ set and read frames, that can be used multiple times in tag;
 * ✅ be used in multiple goroutines.

 id3v2 can't:

 * ❌ do unsyncronization;
 * ❌ work with extended header, flags, padding, footer.